Stefafrontani/smalls-be/readme.md

 ## Main techs used:
-The techs used are:
-`django`: as the main tech to build the user interface
+`django`: as the main tech to build the rest api

 ## Description: